NeurodataWithoutBorders/nwbinspector/docs/best_practices/ecephys.rst

 Location
 ~~~~~~~~

-The 'location' field should reflect your best estimate of the recorded brain area.
+The ``location`` field should reflect your best estimate of the recorded brain area.
 Different labs have different
 standards for electrode localization.
 Some use atlases and coordinate maps to precisely place an electrode, and use
 physiological measures to confirm its placement.
 Others use histology or imaging processing algorithms to identify
 regions after-the-fact.
 You fill this column with localization results from your most accurate method.
 For instance,